Cutthroat Lakes and Bald Mountain

 Upper Cutthroat Lake’s placid waters create a dreamy, abstract image of the surrounding lakeside.

-Walt Bailey Trail, July 24, 2016.
+Walt Bailey Trail, Washington.

 As the trail climbs the mostly forested slope above Upper Cutthroat Lake, beware of an almost hidden fork in the trail, marked only by a fallen sign that faces away from the incoming hiker.
 The trail to Bald Mountain leads downward to the right.
 The left fork, with a few branches scattered across it to indicate that it is not the proper route, leads approximately 0.50 miles/0.80 km to impressive mountain views before disappearing into brush.
 Old maps indicate that it was an early route to the lake basin and mountain when the Walt Bailey Trail was first constructed.

-Walt Bailey Trail, July 23, 2016.
+Walt Bailey Trail, Washington.

 From the upland meadows along the trail to Bald Mountain, sweeping views unfold across the now distant Upper Cutthroat Lake and on to the horizon topped by the side-by-side peaks of Three Fingers and Whitehorse Mountain.

-Walt Bailey Trail, July 24, 2016.
+Walt Bailey Trail, Washington.

 As the trail wheels around to Bald Mountain’s southern flank, Spada Lake comes into view far below and, on the horizon, Mt.
 Rainier.
 Spada Lake was created when the Sultan River was dammed to provide drinking water and electric power to Snohomish County, Washington.
 On the clearest of days, the skyscrapers of Seattle, Washington are visible to the far west between shiny ribbons of Lake Washington and Puget Sound.
-Walt Bailey Trail, July 24, 2016.
+Walt Bailey Trail, Washington.

 Beyond the side trail to its summit, Bald Mountain arches its rugged spine.
 The trail, a remnant of the old route to Ashland Lakes, appears to continue, but soon disappears into the bush.
 The “Location” link above provides directions to the current trailhead for Ashland Lakes, as well as a link to a map of the Morning Star Natural Resources Conservation Area that preserves both the Ashland and Cutthroat lakes.
-Walt Bailey Trail, September 27, 2015.
+Walt Bailey Trail, Washington.

 © 2016-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.